 Inquiry-based learning involves conducting scientific or systematic studies into a topic to gain deeper knowledge of it.
 This is an approach that is often employed within PBE sessions.
 For example, once students have identified a place within the community that they want to improve or regenerate, they will undertake an inquiry into how to go about making improvements.

 7. Phenomenon Based Learning

-Finland’s pheonomenon based learning approach (PhenoBL) embraces teaching through phenomena (specific events, places or things).
+Finland’s phenomenon-based learning approach (PhenoBL) embraces teaching through phenomena (specific events, places, or things).
 It is a multidisciplinary approach that replaces silo-based curricula (mathematics, literacy, science history) and instead applies methods from all curriculum subjects to explore a phenomenon.
 In PBE, the place or community event under analysis can be the ‘phenomenon’ and the class can employ a multidisciplinary phenomenon-based approach to go about their PBE project.

 Gruenewald, D. (2003).
 The best of both worlds: A critical pedagogy of place.
 Educational Researcher, 32(4), 3–12.